Danger For Donald Trump As Poll Shows Joe Biden Ahead By 2 In Arizona, Where Trump Beat Hillary Clinton By 4.1

 Biden also leads Trump in Pennsylvania, according to the RCP average, by 10.5 points.
 Trump also won that state narrowly 2016, but if Biden were to hold his lead in the actual election, he would take all 20 electoral votes from Pennsylvania.

-Combined with the electoral votes from Michigan and Arizona, Biden would then win 274 Electoral College votes and as a result, the presidency — even if no other state flipped from Trump to the Democrat in the 2020 election.
+Combined with the electoral votes from Michigan and Arizona, Biden would then win 274 Electoral College votes and as a result, the presidency, even if no other state flipped from Trump to the Democrat in the 2020 election.

 Biden has also maintained a wide lead in nationwide polls when matched against Trump.
 As The Inquisitr reported, a Fox News poll released last week showed Biden with a massive, 12-point lead nationally over Trump.